mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-one-evaluate.md

 ## MTEB 🫱🏾‍🫲🏻 SageMaker processing

 When MTEB furnishes the evaluation canvas, we might chase for some computing resources: indeed, some tasks require heavy computation.
-In the [evaluation part of the repository](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2FmNemlaghi%2Fcloud-embeddings%2Fblob%2Fmain%2Fevaluate%2Fmteb_evaluate.ipynb), I wrote down a script to write down a scrript.
+In the [evaluation part of the repository](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2FmNemlaghi%2Fcloud-embeddings%2Fblob%2Fmain%2Fevaluate%2Fmteb_evaluate.ipynb), I wrote down a script to take advantage from MTEB, BedRock and SageMaker processing.
 Here's an excerpt from the notebook, where I spin up a PyTorch processor (HuggingFace processor doesn't support yet CPU only processing) with SageMaker SDK.

 ```python